mrchucu1/rusty-react/README.md

 ## Contributing

 As this is primarily an educational project, we aren't seeking major contributions at this time.
 However, feedback, suggestions, and questions are always welcome!
 Feel free to open an issue to discuss ideas.
+Thanks for staring ⭐

 ## License